A passion for entrepreneurship

 “The Online MBA Program has been extraordinarily experiential,” Hodge said.

 His latest opportunity was attending an on-campus event with U.S. Supreme Court Justice Sonia Sotomayor.
-He has also met former San Antonio Spurs player David Robinson and his son, David Robinson Jr., and other business leaders.
+He has also met former San Antonio Spurs player David Robinson and his son, David Robinson Jr., and other business leaders, such as Lisa Sequino, Supergoop! founder and CEO.

-“St. Mary’s made the program a very special time when it could have just been night school,” he said.
+“St. Mary’s MBA program is special; this experience could have just been night school,” he said.

 “I quickly recognized his drive and passion for innovation,” Palacios said.
 “Ben is deeply committed to serving our community, always striving to make a positive impact.
 His dedication to creating a better world, combined with his remarkable adaptability and willingness to embrace change, truly embodies our Marianist values.”